MikeMalenkov2005/SimpleJGL/README.md

 # SimpleJGL
-SimpleJGL is an easy to use java game library with simple interface.
+SimpleJGL is an easy-to-use java game library with simple interface.
 ## How it works?
-SimpleJGL uses OpenGL 4.5 to display graphycs.
+SimpleJGL uses OpenGL 4.5 to display graphics.
-It support buffer objects, vertex array objects, textures and shaders of all kinds.
+It supports buffer objects, vertex array objects, textures and shaders of all kinds.